4.5 STARS OUT OF 5 (OUTSTANDING)

-The movie’s best scene, and one of cinema’s all-time great scenes, suddenly slides in when the Joker with his infernally garish make-up sits dead serious in the guest hot-seat, and the audience falls silent while the host Murray Franklin tries to commence this most unusual of starts.
+The movie’s best scene, and one of cinema’s all-time great scenes, suddenly slides in when the Joker with his infernally garish make-up sits dead serious in the guest hot-seat of the talk show he always fantasized about being in.
+The dream ruptures, and the reality bleeds in.
+The audience falls silent while the host Murray Franklin (Robert De Niro) tries to commence this most unusual of starts.
 It is a stroke of genius to collapse four decades and bring 1978’s gradually deranged ‘Taxi Driver’ of De Niro’s younger thespian days to intersect with the train-wreck specialist now presiding.
 The movie which was merely good till then, suddenly launches into the empyrean with that surreally chilling frame.
 Those of us who have seen and enjoyed David Letterman’s late-night shows and the ilk, see a blood-curdling inversion of that iconic set-up.
 The conversation turns into one of failed jokes and then an alarming confession - Robert De Niro’s acting is terrific here as his Murray Franklin decides to bravely calmly take the bull by the horns.
 But this ain’t your average raging bull.
 The guest here is the one from your nightmares and he will not talk like how you want him to.
 It is not your show anymore and you were a damned fool to call him in the first place.
 You can run for dear life, if you get a chance to stand up (comedy or otherwise), that is…

 The crescendo continues when the Joker becomes a passenger in a car.
 Director Todd teases us, making Phoenix desist from poking his head outside and shooting the breeze a la Heath Ledger’s iconic villain.
 When you have done something unpardonably horrendous, no one may come to your succour but here, in this world gone mad, men hold you like how they would cradle a baby and extricate you from damnation.
 The tenderness in that scene is a triumph of irony.
-Further dissonances erupt – and there is a terrific visual insight into the similar yet divergent childhood genesis and development of the Joker versus that of his nemesis (while duly acknowledging that latter always has wealth on his side).
-An aerial shot of a fallen angel slowly comes into frame and his supporters wait for him to rise phoenix-like from the ashes.
-You almost want to cheer, but then you realize that weeping would be a more appropriate response in this case.
+Further dissonances erupt – and there is a terrific visual insight into the similar yet divergent childhood genesis and development of the Joker vis-a-vis that of his nemesis (while duly acknowledging that latter always has wealth and a sage counsellor on his side).
+At one of the last shots before the epilogue, you almost want to cheer, but then you realize that weeping would be a more appropriate response in this case.

-‘ Joker ’ is four movies rolled into one – an art film (almost), a comic-book adaptation, a $ 50 million commercial picture and a stunning docu-mirror of the current times.
+‘ Joker ’ is three movies rolled into one – an art film (almost), a $ 50 million comic-book adaptation, and a stunning docu-mirror of the current times.
 No wonder it crashed the ceiling at the Venice Film Festival by grabbing the Golden Lion that no other “mainstream” movie of its kind has managed to garner.
 Its syncretic hurrah is an enormous achievement for cinema as a whole.

 UPNWORLD welcomes your comments.